 In 2018 we unveiled a new Designlife Award, designed by alumnus Matt McConnell in conjunction with staff at the College of Design’s Materials Lab and an advisory team from the Leader’s Council (Craig McDuffie, Van Nolintha, and Kimberly Wicker).

 The Designlife Award recognizes the significant contribution that an individual or group has made in design in the Southeast.
 The award brings awareness to the importance of design in the community – and the practice of good design as a sign of good citizenship.

-Congratulations to Professor of Practice Frank Harmon, FAIA, who has been selected as the 2018 Designlife Award recipient for outstanding legacy of design influence!
+Congratulations to Bill Bell, who has been selected as the 2020 Designlife Award recipient!

 Distinguished Alumni Award

 The Distinguished Alumni Award recognizes the significant achievements of a talented and committed group of individuals.
 Recipients of this award are design professionals representing the disciplines of the College.
 They are individuals who have made significant contributions to new insights, fostering original ideas and searching for added knowledge.